 The Association of Universities in the Netherlands (VSNU), The Netherlands Federation of University Medical Centres (NFU), the Dutch Research Council (NWO) and the publisher Elsevier have announced a partnership agreement.
 The agreement includes publishing and reading services as well as the joint development of new open science services.

 In December 2019, the research institutions and Elsevier signed a framework agreement.
-During the past four months, both parties carefully developed this into a partnership agreement, which runs until 31 December 2024.
+During the past four months, both parties have carefully developed this into a partnership agreement, which runs until 31 December 2024.
 The agreement consists of the following:

 1. Open Access Publishing and Reading Services

-This is a national deal that covers reading rights to quality, peer-reviewed content across Elsevier’s extensive portfolio of journals and supports the aim of 100% open access publishing for all members of the consortium.
+This is a national deal that covers reading rights to quality, peer-reviewed content across Elsevier’s extensive portfolio of journals.
+The deal also supports the aim of 100% Open Access publishing for all consortium members.

-From 1 January 2020 onwards, Dutch corresponding authors can publish an unlimited number of articles in Open Access in almost all Elsevier journals.
-Authors have a choice of Open Acess licenses to publish under, including CC-BY.
-This will contribute significantly to the Netherlands’ ambition to reach 100% Open Access.
+From 1 January 2020, Dutch corresponding authors can publish an unlimited number of articles in Open Access in almost all Elsevier journals.
+Authors have a choice of Open Access licenses to publish under, including CC-BY.
+This will significantly contribute to the Netherlands’ ambition to reach 100% Open Access.
 You can search for the journals included in the arrangement on this page

 2. Open Science Services for Research Intelligence and Scholarly Communication

 Elsevier will work with the Dutch partners to co-develop new services that help disseminate and evaluate knowledge.
-The parties will undertake a number of pilot projects to refine and adapt these services to meet the needs of the Dutch Research Institutions and to support the broader ambition of public engagement with science.
+The parties will undertake several pilot projects to refine and to adapt these services to meet the needs of the Dutch Research Institutions and to support the broader ambition of public engagement with science.